aamnah/notes/src/content/reactnative/react-native-getting-started.md

 to start the app in an Android emulator or on device.

 The docs are a bit misleading here, as they only mention the `rnu-android` command. but if you run that directly, you'll get a red error saying script not found.
-So `npx react-native run` first and then in another Terminal, do `npx react-native run-android`
+So `npx react-native start` first and then in another Terminal, do `npx react-native run-android`

 ### Seeing changes and debugging